Is Your Liver in Danger?

 How can the liver become damaged?

 Among the contenders is our heavy alcohol consumption.
 When you drink alcohol, the liver gets diverted from its other functions and focuses mainly on converting alcohol to a less toxic form.
-A high consumption of sugar can also create problems, particularly fructose as this can only be metabolized by the liver.
+A high consumption of sugar can also create problems, particularly fructose as this can only be metabolised by the liver.
 Sweet drinks such as those containing High Corn Fructose Syrup, and processed foods are the main threat here.
 High salt intake is another contender.
 It can cause fatty liver disease by building up fluid in the liver, leading to swelling.

 Fatty Liver Disease if often associated with alcoholism.
 However there does exist ‘Non Alcoholic Fatty Liver Disease’ and it’s on the increase.
 How does it happen?
 Well, consider fois gras.
 To make foie gras, ducks or geese are force-fed sugar in the form of corn and starch.
 In the body, this sugar turns on a fat-production factory in the liver, a process known as lipogenesis, which is the body’s normal response to sugar.
 Fructose increases the lipogenesis response.
 And, there you go, a fatty liver is produced.
 So think of this process next time you are pulling on that cola ring.
 If consumed in excess, fructose turns to fat in the liver, your liver.